westonkd/aircana/README.md

 - Stay up-to-date with refreshable sources
 - Provide more relevant responses with less back-and-forth

-Knowledge bases support multiple source types and can be refreshed to pull the latest content.
+Knowledge bases support multiple source types and can be refreshed to pull the latest content. **Aircana-generated plugins automatically refresh all agent knowledge bases once daily on session start** via the SessionStart hook, keeping agents up-to-date without manual intervention.

 #### Confluence